serge-medvedev/freeton-toolbox/README.md

     $ docker-compose build msmtp
     ```

-4. When the validator node is synced, import the crontab to periodically run the validator script
+4. When the validator node is synced, import the crontab to periodically run the validator script and other jobs
     ```bash
     ### IMPORTANT: before you continue, change the fake email address with a valid recipient's one in the crontab file!
     ### Also, you may want to change the stake amount which is specified there, too.
+    ### Remove the stats gathering job if you don't want to see such a useful information on the dashboard.
     $ crontab /opt/freeton-toolbox/validator/crontab
     ```

+5. Now, you might want to set up the dashboard to visualize some of the runtime metrics.
+    ```bash
+    $ docker-compose up -d influxdb telegraf chronograf
+    ```
+    Open the Chronograf in your browser by visiting `http://<your server ip>:8888`, go to the 'Dashboards' tab and add a new one by importing [the config](validator/tick/dashboard.json).

 That's it!
 Your validator node is all set.